-Under the able direction of oversight editor Madeline Zavodny13 and the graphic design expertise of Leda Black, CSWEP published three issues in 2014.14 In a long-standing

-13 The contributions of Madeline Zavodny cannot be overstated.
-Organizer par excellence, she helps guest editors match with a topic and generally facilitates their work, she makes sure that each issue covers the appropriate materials, writes up missing pieces, makes continued improvements, oversees all of those boxes of announcements, coordinates with the Chair's administrative assistant and drags the column "From the tradition, each issue features a theme chosen and introduced by a guest editor who, in turn, enlists several authors to write the featured articles.
-The quality of these features is consistently high, and many go on to be long-lived career resources for junior economists.
-On behalf of the CSWEP Board, the Chair (who is the official editor but does almost none of the work) extends a warm thanks to all these contributors.
+Under the able direction of oversight editor Madeline Zavodny and the graphic design expertise of Leda Black, CSWEP published three issues in 2014.14 In a long-standing tradition, each issue features a theme chosen and introduced by a guest editor who, in turn, enlists several authors to write the featured articles.
+The quality of these features is consistently high, and many go on to be longlived career resources for junior economists.
+15 On behalf of the CSWEP Board, the Chair (who is the official editor but does almost none of the work) extends a warm thanks to all these contributors.

-1. Getting Research Done in Departments without Ph.D.
-Programs
+1. Getting Research Done in Departments without PhD Programs

-Board member Anne E. Winkler of the University of Missouri-St. Louis guest edited the Winter 2014 issue featuring articles on "Getting Research Done in Departments without Ph.D.
-Programs."
+Board member Anne E. Winkler of the University of Missouri-St. Louis guest edited the Winter 2014 issue featuring articles on "Getting Research Done in Departments without PhD Programs."
 Authors from a variety of institutions and at varying career stages contributed their expertise: Catalina Ameudo-Dorantes, San Diego State University, How I Get Research Done: A View from a Public Master's Program; Christina Peters, Metropolitan State University of Denver, Getting Research Done at a Teaching-Intensive University: Advice from a Recently Tenured Associate Professor; Lonnie Golden, Penn State University, Abington College, Four Steps to Getting Research Done at an Institution without Graduate Programs; and Susan L. Averett, Lafayette College, Tips on How to be a Productive Scholar at a Liberal Arts College.
 While targeted to economists working in departments with heavy teaching and service constraints, this feature section brims with tips and strategies applicable to most anyone seeking research productivity in an academic setting.

-2. Getting into and Finishing a Ph.D.
-Program
+2. Getting into & Finishing a PhD Program

-The feature in the Summer 2014 issue proffers advice to undergraduates on "Getting into and Finishing a Ph.D.
-Program."
+The feature in the Summer 2014 issue proffers advice to undergraduates on "Getting into and Finishing a PhD Program."
 Guest edited by Board member Serena Ng of Columbia University, this feature followed up on the Summer 2013 feature on the lack of women in the undergraduate economics major.
-16 Authors John Bound, University of Michigan; Susan Elmes, Columbia University; and Wendy A. Stock, Montana State University, cover every aspect - from whether a Ph.D. is right for you, to preparing for, selecting and applying to Ph.D. programs, to succeeding in your program and what to expect upon graduation.
-The feature is capped by contributions from anonymous Ph.D. students that capture salient highs and lows of life as a Ph.D. student.
+16 Authors John Bound, University of Michigan; Susan Elmes, Columbia University; and Wendy A. Stock, Montana State University, cover every aspect from whether a PhD is right for you, to preparing for, selecting and applying to PhD programs, to succeeding in your program and what to expect upon graduation.
+The feature is capped by contributions from anonymous PhD students that capture salient highs and lows of life as a PhD student.